stdarg/is2/README.md

 * is.equal(val, other) - is.eq, is.objEquals
 * is.hosted(val, host)
 * is.instanceOf(val, constructor) - is.instOf, is.instanceof
+* is.matching(val1, val2 [, val3, ...]) - is.match : true if the first arument
+  is strictly equal to any of the subsequent args.
 * is.objectInstanceof(obj, objType) - is.instOf, is.instanceOf, is.objInstOf, is.objectInstanceOf
 * is.type(val, type) - is.a